Asian shares gain on stimulus hopes, Trump leaving hospital

 Pelosi told airline executives on Friday to stop the furloughs of tens of thousands of workers because aid for the industry was “imminent,” either as a stand-alone effort or as part of a wider rescue package.
 A stand-alone bill for airlines failed to advance in the House on Friday, but hopes remain for a larger effort.

-U.S. benchmark crude oil lost 2 cents to $39.20 per barrel in electronic trading on the New York Mercantile Exchange.
+U.S. benchmark crude oil picked up 11 cents to $39.33 per barrel in electronic trading on the New York Mercantile Exchange.
 It surged $2.17 on Monday to $39.22 per barrel.
-Brent crude, the international standard, gained 3 cents to $41.32 per barrel.
+Brent crude, the international standard, gained 13 cents to $41.42 per barrel.

 AP Business writers Stan Choe and Damian J. Troise contributed.